-Daniel is currently involved in several pending federal cases in Virginia, Pennsylvania, Arkansas, and Mississippi, in which plaintiffs allege that certain natural gas companies underpaid gas royalties to the owners of the gas.
-In one case that settled, royalty owners recovered approximately 95% of the damages they suffered.
-In addition, Daniel is involved in the litigation involving alleged overcharges in foreign currency exchange transactions by BNY Mellon as a custodian for pension funds.
+Daniel had a large role in litigation involving alleged overcharges in foreign currency exchange transactions by BNY Mellon as a custodian for pension funds.
 On September 24, 2015, the Court granted final approval to a $335 million settlement, which combined with settlements with other government and regulatory agencies, will result in total compensation to BNY Mellon’s customers of $504 million.
+Daniel was part of the team whose work led to a $72.5 million settlement in 2019 in another similar case against BNY Mellon.

 He has also worked on several cases involving alleged pharmaceutical marketing fraud, including participating on the trial team in a case against Pfizer Inc. for violating a federal anti-racketeering law by promoting its drug Neurontin for unapproved uses.
 The Neurontin jury returned a $142 million verdict in favor of our clients, and the Court approved a class settlement of $325 million in 2014.